-NOTICE is hereby given that the 30th (Thirtieth) Annual General Meeting of NHC Foods Limited will be held on 30th September, 2022, Friday at 12:00 p.m. through Video Conferencing ("VC")/ "Other Audio Visual Means ("OAVM") to transact the following business.
+NOTICE is hereby given that the 31st (Thirty First) Annual General Meeting of the Members of NHC Foods Limited will be held on 15th September, 2023, Friday at 12:00 p.m. through Video Conferencing ("VC")/ "Other Audio Visual Means ("OAVM") to transact the following business.